The triple filtration in the Biofilter

 Size of the adsorption surface in the Biofilter

-The 3 kgs of activated carbon from coconuts in the Biofilter, mixed with the hollow fiber, provide an adsorption surface equivalent to 900-hectare football fields!!!
-(3,000 m2/g of activated carbon adsorption surface x 3 Kg), i.e. a surface area 33 times larger than that of conventional filters!
+The 3 kgs of activated carbon from coconuts in the Biofilter, mixed with the hollow fiber, provide an adsorption surface equivalent to 900 football fields of 1 hectare!!!
+(3,000 m2/g of activated carbon x 3 Kg), i.e. a surface area 33 times larger than that of conventional filters!